brentnall/trial-invitation-sampler/README.md

 An algorithm to decide which patients to invite to join a trial.

-The mathematical model and approach is describe in this freely-available paper:
+The approach and mathematical model are described in this freely-available paper:

 Brentnall AR, Mathews C, Beare S, Ching J, Sleeth M, Sasieni P. Dynamic data-enabled stratified sampling for trial invitations with application in NHS-Galleri.
 Clinical Trials.
-2023;0(0). doi:10.1177/17407745231167369
+2023;0(0). [doi:10.1177/17407745231167369](https://doi.org/10.1177/17407745231167369)

-In brief, the code is demonstrated using a model where patients are organised into age/sex groups by GP practice
+## Overview

+The main code is in these directories:

 - **prog**: python code for the invitation algorithm
 - **inputgen**: R code and associated demonstration data.
 The code generates input files for the algorithm using the demonstration data

-## Overview

 To run the algorithm the following steps need to be done